koriym/cs/README.md

-'modernphp' Standard for PHP_CodeSniffer v0.2
+BEAR, A Coding Standard for PHP_CodeSniffer
 ===============================================

+ * ≒ PSR-2
+ * fix, add some.

 Installation
 ------------